Practice Tip: When You Must Notify the Executive Director

 How do you notify RECA in writing?

-Industry professionals can provide written notification through their myRECA account, using the Notify the Executive Director button from the My Account tab.
+Licensees can provide written notification through their myRECA account, using the Notify the Registrar button from the My Account tab.
 Simply fill in the required fields, complete the declaration page, and submit the form.

 After submitting your notification, follow the instructions to submit accompanying information through your myRECA account.